snehasen/AgileSiteHome/source/docs/index.md

 ### Install Hexo

-Once all the requirements are installed, you can install Hexo with npm.
+Once all the requirements are installed, you can install Agile Sites with npm.

 ``` bash
 $ npm install -g hexo-cli